bencoronard/project-groundzero/README.md

 Each microservice exposes RESTful endpoints.
 Refer to the individual API documentation (/docs/api.md) for details on available endpoints and their usage.

-Because of the modularity and separation of concerns of the microservices,
+Because of the modular design and clear separation of concerns, the modules can be deployed together to create complex and scalable application server architectures.

 ## Future